Astro-Sean/finder_chart/README.md

 # Size of cutout in arcseconds
 inset_cutsize = 8

-# Size of cutout in arcseconds
+# Size of inset scalebar in arcseconds
 inset_scalebar = 3

 # Lower and upper percentile values used for vmin, vmax when plotting the image